OrbitalJin/Clippy/README.md

 # TODO - Priority Pool
 - [ ] TODO: ReImplement the Clipboard logic using `QApplication.clipboard()`, it supports images too.
-- [ ] TODO: Save history locally on the machine.
-Considering tinyDB as a DB backend: https://tinydb.readthedocs.io/en/latest/index.html

 # Checked TODOs
+- [X] DONE: Save history locally on the machine.
+Using [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html) as a DB backend.
 - [X] DONE: Added a self destruct button to each ClipWidget by passing a referecence to the item and parent (app), and calling the `removeClipWidget` method.
 - [X] DONE: Mess around with the Qt.Popup flag/type to make the window dissapear and fallback to tray upon losing focus.
 - [x] DONE: Make the app globally summonable.